spdx/tools-python/README.md

 Installation:
 =============

-Clone or download the repository and run `python setup.py install`
+Clone or download the repository and run `python setup.py install`.

 How to run tests:
 =================

 From the project root directory run: `python setup.py test`.
 You can use another test runner such as pytest or nose at your preference.

 Dependencies:
 =============

 * PLY : https://pypi.python.org/pypi/ply/3.4 used for parsing.
 * rdflib : https://pypi.python.org/pypi/rdflib/4.1.2 for for handling RDF.